 # Rehype & Remark \[Customize the Markdown and HTML pipeline]

 Vocs compiles Markdown and MDX through the unified ecosystem.
 Add remark plugins when you want to transform Markdown before it becomes HTML.
 Add rehype plugins when you want to transform HTML before it is rendered.
+Add recma plugins only when you need to transform the JavaScript module produced by MDX.

-## Steps
+## Setup

 ::::steps

-### Install Plugins
+### Install A Plugin

 :::code-group